The last in my three-part SPRING uplift;) Advertisements

 Wishing every one of you kind, interesting and creative friends a holiday wish..
 The one wish that is dearest to you.
 The one that you scarcely allow yourself to acknowledge.
 The truest most beautiful hope you can conjure.
 I’m hoping it comes true for you.

-It feels like early in the season, just before the boardwalk is open, except for one small candy store.
+A bracing breeze just wafted through my window, triggering a pleasant Jersey shore memory… It feels like early in the season, just before the boardwalk is open, except for one small candy store.
 Happily, they have candy necklaces!
 Those unhygienic, fabulous elastic beauties that simply cannot be resisted.
 You know that you not only look stunning, […]

 A girl detective finds what she’s looking for. 😉